 Different people have different definitions of what constitutes an emergency.
-The best definition of a maintenance emergency is something that can no longer await my return call or email, and which can cause damage to the premises, your health, your safety, your personal property, or will run up your water bill significantly if not handled immediately.
-Please read this entire page carefully before proceeding.
+The best definition of a maintenance emergency is something that can no longer await a return call or email, and which can cause damage to the premises, your health, your safety, your personal property, or will run up your water bill significantly if not handled immediately.
+Please read this entire page carefully before proceeding to obtain the quickest service.

 a) You have made a reasonable effort to contact me, and